TheItCrOw/Sens-Fortress/README.md

 Sen's fortress is currently completly offline.
 Against the trend of many other password managers, there are no future plans in implementing a cloud structure - instead a local synchronisation progress with other instances (PC's, Mobile-apps) in a closed network (Home WiFi) will be featured.

 ### Why no cloud?
 Let's adress the elephant in the room immediately.
-Anyone that has been interested in Cryptography may have heard about some standard procedures which password managers perform, to obtain maximum security for highly sensitive data such as your passwords.
+Anyone who has been interested in Cryptography may have heard about some standard procedures which password managers perform, to obtain maximum security for highly sensitive data such as your passwords.

 * AES
 * Hashes